jaromir-sukuba/nvm/readme.md

 #### Stability
 I recorded roughly 9 hours worth of data with shorted input, while logging ambient temperature too.
 Meter set to 10NPLC, autozero on, analog filter on.
 I separated the data into 64 seconds long chunks, averaged it and used as data points.
 I tried to control the room temperature to obtain some variation.
 ![Longer noise graph](/media/lnoise.png?raw=true)
-There is no clear temperature dependancy.
+There is no clear temperature dependency.
 I read the data as sensitivity to temperature changes is perhaps more prominent than the tempco of the instrument.
 #### Linearity
 I measured the same INL of the NVM against Keithley 2010 as reference meter.
 ![NVM INL graph](/media/linn.png?raw=true)